allure-framework/allure-phpunit/README.md

 }
 ```
-In order to create an attachment simply call **AttachmentSupport::addAttachment()** method.
+In order to create an [attachment](https://github.com/allure-framework/allure-core/wiki/Glossary#attachment) simply call **AttachmentSupport::addAttachment()** method.
 This method accepts attachment type, human-readable name and a string either storing full path to the file we need to attach or file contents.

 ### Divide test methods into steps
-Allure framework also supports very useful feature called **steps**.
+Allure framework also supports very useful feature called [steps](https://github.com/allure-framework/allure-core/wiki/Glossary#test-step).
 Consider a test method which has complex logic inside and several assertions.
 When an exception is thrown or one of assertions fails sometimes it's very difficult to determine which one caused the failure.
 Allure steps allow to divide test method logic into several isolated pieces having independent run statuses such as **passed** or **failed**.
 This allows to have much more cleaner understanding of what really happens.
 In order to use steps simply import **StepSupport** trait in your test class:
 ```php
 namespace Example\Tests;